astremo/friendly_JA-Corpus/README.md

 In fact, in Easy Japanese foreign words such as katakana words use should be limited, but in Friendly Japanese we aim to replace Sino-Japanese vocabulary to Katakana words to the fullest extent possible.

-The corpus collected sentences from many different sources, such as SNOW T15, T23 Corpus, News crawling, Wikibooks crawling, Tatoeba sentences and Google reviews.
+We collected sentences from many different sources, such as SNOW T15, T23 Corpus, News crawling, Wikibooks crawling, Tatoeba sentences and Google reviews.

 # Corpus Details